refcell/cabrinha/README.md

 # cabrinha

-Little Goat: Feature complete OP Stack as an execution extension.
+Feature complete OP Stack as an execution extension.